-Score explanation: There was no mention of this topic identified in the core curriculum their impact on marginalized communities.
-In the core curriculum, the environmental contribution to asthma and the Flint water crisis is discussed in the Foundations of Clinical Medicine.
+Score explanation: There have been several discussions of anthropogenic environmental toxins and their impact on marginalized communities.
+In the core curriculum, the environmental contribution to asthma is discussed in the Foundations of Clinical Medicine.
 Additionally, this topic is emphasized throughout the Introduction to Global and Population Health elective course, as well as the required "Environmental Health" module of the Public Health Commute.